 Our residents engage with cardiology faculty and fellows of The Gill Heart and Vascular Institute on inpatient services and outpatient clinics with opportunities to experience procedural and diagnostic cardiovascular evaluations.

-The Markey Cancer Center Complex is integrated within the UK Hospital for patient care services and within the UK College of Medicine for academics and education, research, and service programs.
+The Markey Cancer Center complex is integrated within UK HealthCare for patient care services and within the UK College of Medicine for academics and education, research, and service programs.

-The Center encompasses four individual facilities containing a total of approximately 200,000 square feet of space, although its programs reach well beyond the University of Kentucky campus, extending through the Commonwealth of Kentucky and across twelve states of Appalachia and the Mid-South.
+The center encompasses four individual facilities containing a total of approximately 200,000 square feet of space, although its programs reach well beyond the University of Kentucky campus, extending through the Commonwealth of Kentucky and across 12 states of Appalachia and the mid-south.

 The Markey Cancer Center has developed a variety of specialized multidisciplinary teams to evaluate and treat the disease, which means that physicians and nurses from multiple specialties work together with each patient to develop the best treatment plan for their particular circumstances.